AliBazzi/IdentityServer4.Contrib.RedisStore/README.md

     {
         options.ConfigurationOptions = cacheOptions;
     })
+    ...
     .AddClientStoreCache<IdentityServer4.EntityFramework.Stores.ClientStore>()
     .AddResourceStoreCache<IdentityServer4.EntityFramework.Stores.ResourceStore>()
+    .AddCorsPolicyCache<IdentityServer4.EntityFramework.Services.CorsPolicyService>()
+    .AddProfileServiceCache<MyProfileService>()
     ...
 }

 ```

-In this previous snippet, registration of caching capability are added for Client Store and Resource Store, and it's registered for [Entity Framework stores](https://github.com/IdentityServer/IdentityServer4.EntityFramework) in this case, but if you have your own Stores you should register them here in order to allow the caching for these specific stores.
+In this previous snippet, registration of caching capability are added for Client Store, Resource Store and Cors Policy Service, and it's registered for [Entity Framework stores](https://github.com/IdentityServer/IdentityServer4.EntityFramework) in this case, but if you have your own Stores you should register them here in order to allow the caching for these specific stores.

-#### Note

-operational store and caching are not related, you can use them separately or combined.
+>Note: operational store and caching are not related, you can use them separately or combined.

+>Note: for `AddProfileServiceCache`, you can configure it with custom key selector, the default implementation is to select `sub` claim value.

 ## the solution approach